 A Bite To Eat

 After your walk through town, finish off the afternoon with lunch at the little gem called The Truffle Pigs.
-They have a fresh and creative menu.
+They have a fresh and creative menu and a whimsical decor complete with decorative flying pigs hanging from the ceiling.
 We enjoyed a delicious veggie burger.
 It’s located at the Kicking Horse Lodge and in the same building there is another eatery called the Roundhouse Pub & Grill.
 Across the street The Siding cafe serves a casual dining menu.
 Other options in the area are the restaurants at Cathedral Mountain Lodge and Emerald Lake Lodge.
 There are also the dining options in nearby Lake Louise.

 Accommodation Options In Field

-Many of the historic houses have been converted into charming bed and breakfasts.
+There are sevearal historic houses have been converted into charming bed and breakfasts and guest houses.

 With 14 boutique style rooms the Kicking Horse Lodge is the biggest accommodation provider in Field.
 They have a large family suite with its own kitchen and jacuzzi tub.